25 Simple Ways To Teach Time Management For Kids

 4. Should I set specific time limits for my child’s daily activities and screen time?

-You should set consistent limits on your child’s screen time.
-It means establishing specific time limits and allocating specific times in the day as screen-free.
-For example, set a rule for screens being off on school days, except when needed to do the homework.
+Yes, you should set a daily routine for kids and allocate specific time for your child’s daily activities and screen time.
+Set a rule for screens being off on school days, except when needed to do the homework.
 Keep mealtimes screen-free.

 Learning differences such as dyslexia in children make them struggle with managing time properly (7).
 For example, if your child has difficulty writing or struggles to cope with school demands, they will procrastinate and not manage time.
 Similarly, children with learning disabilities like ADHD have trouble with executive function and may face difficulty managing their time (7).